lowrycito/handbook/pages/study-manual-general-handbook-31.md

 13. Are there serious sins in your life that need to be resolved with priesthood authorities as part of your repentance?
 14. Do you consider yourself worthy to be ordained to an office in the Melchizedek Priesthood?

+31.3

+## Other Opportunities for Leaders to Meet with Members

 Leaders have many opportunities to meet with members individually.
 For example:

 - Members may ask to meet with a Church leader when they need spiritual guidance or have weighty personal problems.
 In some cases, the leader may feel prompted to arrange a meeting with a member.
 Members are discouraged from contacting General Authorities about personal matters (see [38.8.25](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number165-p583#title_number165 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number165-p583#title_number165")).